gokseninyuksel/Functional_programming_sorting_algorithms/README.md

 # Bubble Sort

-The worst case time complexity and the best case time complexitys is O(n^2)
+The worst case time complexity and the best case time complexities are O(n^2)

 Running Example;